Viidanalyst/LITA-Capstone-Project-Sales-Data/README.md

 4. In the Product category, Hats has the most quantity of goods purchased with a total of 15,963.
 This implies that the hat product is the most sought after, even if it did not generated the most revenue due to its price.
 5. The Southern Region has the highest quantity of goods purchased with a total of 24,306 and a 35% total.
 This explains why they have the most revenue generated.
 6. The Price of Shoes in the product category tops the chart when summed up with a total of 69,555.
 This explains why Shoes generated the most revenue even though it did not have the most quantity purchased.
-7. The Month of Febraury generated the most sales with a total of 546,300, followed by the Month of July
+7. The Month of Febraury generated the most sales with a total of 546,300, followed by the Month of July with a total of 275,280.
+The least sales was generated in the Month of September with a toal of 34,790.
 ---
 #### DASHBOARD WITH APPLIED SLICER
-I applied a slicer which contains the months order were made.
-The applied slicer shows that The most Sales were made in the Month of February with a total of 546,300.
+I applied a slicer which contains the Months order were made.
+The Month of February is shown in the applied slicer it shows that The most Sales were made in the Month of February with a total of 546,300.
+This Revenue was generated through the Sales of Shoes all of the sales were made in the southern Region with a quantity of 9,930 goods sold.